seanpm2001/Takeout_Tuesdays/OldVersions/README/English/1/101-200/README.txt

 - **Date:** `2025, Tuesday, June 3rd`
 - **Takeout targets:** `Mastodon` ***{*** `Seanpm2001.techhub.social` ***}***
 - **Note:** `I did my weekly Mastodon takeout again this week.
-I was a bit more active on Mastodon this week through browsing, but not posting posting.
+I was a bit more active on Mastodon this week through browsing, but not posting.
 I only made 1 source post.
 This was also the fifty-third consecutive week in which I also uploaded takeout pictures to the Takeout Tuesdays repository.
 There are some other sites I need to try and do takeouts on.
 I browsed about the same amount of posts this week.`
 - **Backup size:**
 - - **Compressed:** `165,625,303 bytes (165.625 megabytes)`
 - - **Uncompressed:** `176.9 megabytes` _(Ubuntu won't let me see the size in bytes here)_